VamshiSai-Perumandla/NYU-Application-Security-2/README.md

 * Not all database fields can be encrypted, in particular, keys that are used for the structure of the database, like primary and foreign keys, cannot be encrypted.

 * You should test the functionality of the site after encrypting a field.
 You may find that some functionality no longer works after encrypting a field (in particular, the logic used in the `use_card_view` to find a card in the database that matches what the user uploaded will no longer work once you encrypt the card data).
 You should modify the application code to fix this.

-## Grading

-Total points: 100

-Part 1 is worth 65 points:

-* 20 points for your attack cases (5 points for each attack)
-* 20 points for all fixes (5 points for each fix)
-* 10 points for the bug writeup
-* 10 points for GitHub Actions testing
-* 05 points for signed git commits

-Part 2 is worth 35 points:

-* 15 points for encrypted database models
-* 15 points for proper key management
-* 05 points for your writeup

-## What to Submit

-In order to submit your code, please only submit a file called `git_link.txt` that contains the name of your repository.
-For example, if your GitHub account username is exampleaccount, you would submit a text file named `git_link.txt` to Gradescope with only one line that reads the following:

-    assignment-1-exampleaccount

-The auto-grader will automatically find your code and download it.

-The repository should contain:

-* Part 1
-  * At least one signed commit
-  * A directory named `part1` that contains your attack cases.
-  * A GitHub Actions YAML that runs your tests.
-  * A commit with the fixed version of the code (if you like, this commit can also contain the files mentioned above).
-* Part 2
-  * A directory named `part2` which contains your `encryption_explanation.txt` file.
-  * A commit with the version of the code that supports DB encryption (if you like, this commit can also contain the files mentioned above).

-## Concluding Remarks

-Despite the fixes you've made, there are almost certainly still many bugs lurking in the program.
-Although it is possible to get to a secure program by repeatedly finding and fixing bugs, it's a lot of work.

-Though this program may be salvageable in its current state, it would be better in this case to rewrite it from scratch, using proper style, using Django addons for security purposes, and sticking to using ORMs and avoiding reflected unfiltered user input to the users.
-The code as it exists now is difficult to read, and therefore difficult to fix.
-It also unnecessarily uses home-brewed solutions for things that can be solved easily with common libraries or Django built-ins.
-This is certainly not code that you should seek to reproduce or use as an example of good code.